 Imprinted in our psyches as the epitome of California cool, power design couple Charles and Ray Eames married in 1941 after a whirlwind courtship and worked together for the next 37 years.
 We frequently refer to the Eames in light of their contribution to furniture design but they demonstrated a multi-faceted skillset.
 Together the pair made groundbreaking contributions across an array of creative fields including furniture, architecture, industrial and textile design.

 From a young age, it was clear that Danish architect and furniture designer Arne Jacobsen had creative talent.
-With ambitions to become a painter, Jacobsen’s faced his father’s opposition.
+Jacobsen’s ambition to become a painter faced his father’s opposition.
 Deeming architecture a more practical pursuit, the young creative pursued this instead.
 Jacobsen lived an eclectic life and travelled all around the world to expand his creative horizons, voyaging to New York as a sailor, working as a bricklayer in Germany and escaping the Nazis in Denmark by rowing a boat across to Sweden.
 Italy became a place that Jacobsen visited frequently to paint beautiful, atmospheric watercolours.

 Bauhaus meets Art Deco

-Hans Wegner is another name that should be on the radar of anyone interested in mid century chair design.
+Hans J Wegner is another name that should be on the radar of anyone interested in mid-century chair design.
 Wegner was yet another creative brainchild behind a very diverse array of seating which changed the course of design history and contributed to the international popularity of Danish furniture.

 Another Czech designer to watch out for is Antonin Suman, whose work has risen to prominence over recent years.
-Although he remains an elusive figure, Suman is the name behind a popular series of mid century dining chairs.
+Although he remains an elusive figure, Suman is the name behind a popular series of mid-century dining chairs.
 The Tatra chairs are characterised by a simple yet beautiful curved sheet of oak.
-Additionally, these mid century seats also have a clever twist in that they are reversible, maximising the durability of the upholstery.
+Additionally, these mid-century seats also have a clever twist in that they are reversible, maximising the durability of the upholstery.
 Famous Austrian furniture maker Thonet has produced the majority of Suman chairs.
-View the full collection here.

 Charlotte Perriand was a leading French furniture designer under Le Corbusier.
 She held an inherent belief that interacting with better design leads to a healthier society.
 This fuelled the eventual move from working as a seamstress to design.
 Perriand famously built a bar – ‘Le Bar Sous le Toit’ (Bar Under the Roof) – in her own apartment.
 This was made out of aluminium, glass and chrome.
 The bar caused a press sensation and landed Perriand firmly on the radar of the design community.
 However, when she applied to work in Le Corbusier’s studio, he famously rejected her.
 His callous reply?
 ‘We don’t embroider cushions here.’
 A few months later, Le Corbusier rocked up to her show at the prestigious Salon d’Automne.
 Shortly afterwards, he swiftly hired Perriand to work for his studio!